 Lower School Academics

-While the curriculum is rigorous, the academic atmosphere at SMA Lower School is caring, supportive, and developmentally stimulating—children have daily opportunities to grow, succeed, and achieve during these formative years.
+The SMA Lower School is caring, supportive, and developmentally stimulating, so students can be successful with the rigorous academics.
+Children have daily opportunities to grow, succeed, and achieve during these formative years.
 It is an environment of balance where children can be children.
 Teachers work in vertical teams, allowing them to truly know each student—where they are in their academic and emotional growth, and how to ready them as they move to the next level in their learning.

 “It is not enough to simply teach children to read; we have to give them something worth reading.
 Something that will stretch their imaginations – something that will help them make sense of their own lives and encourage them to reach out toward people whose lives are quite different from their own.”
 Katherine Patterson